 The purpose of the Revenues tab within this Budget Calculator is to allow the user to see the changes made to the underlying values in absolute terms.

-Now, click OK to enter and a pop up should appear to let you know only changes made in the Tax Rate tab is included in the simulation.
-The data you worked with on the Revenues tab has no effect on the simulation forecast, but is simply for your own records.
+Now, click OK to enter and a pop up should appear to let you know only changes made in the current tab displayed is included in the simulation.